czosel/code-ballet/2016-07-25-stable-marriage/README.rst

 Solver
 ------

-* Use a solver or optimizer to solve the problem.
+* Use a solver or optimizer to solve the problem

   * If you defined the general goal, you probably need some generic optimizer like genetic algorithms